izolate/homepage/posts/build-your-own-static-site-generator.md

 However, perhaps building your own blogging platform from scratch (_or, indeed, writing the guide on how it's done_) could give you the motivation you so desperately need.

-So, in this guide I'll walk you through the steps of building your own **static site generator** (SSG) using the following components:
+In this guide I'll walk you through the steps of building your own **static site generator** (SSG) from start to finish using the following components:

 * **[Node.js](https://nodejs.org/en/)** - minimum version 12.x ⚠️
 * **[Markdown](https://daringfireball.net/projects/markdown/)** - a sensible markup language to write posts in.